NoaSharabi8/SurviveGame/README.md

 # 🛡️ SurviveGame Reverse Engineering Task

-This project was submitted as part of the **Mobile Security** course.
+This project is a mobile game assigned as part of a **Mobile Security** course.
-The objective was to perform reverse engineering on a given APK and **make it functional** by restoring its missing components and fixing hidden bugs.
+The objective was to perform **reverse engineering** on a given APK and make it functional by restoring its missing components and fixing hidden bugs.

 ---